 The cost of your fees vary depending on what the program provides for their volunteers.
 From logistics and orientation, to in-country support, these organizations are there to make sure you get the most out of your time abroad and can be a helpful hand if you find yourself in a tight situation.

 1. Airport Pickup & Transfer

 Arguably the most difficult part of picking up your life and plopping down in another country is all the logistics involved.
-From finding a place to live to obtaining the perfect volunteer placement, the details are much easier to accomplish when you have a local there to guide you or take care of it for you -- who, obviously, needs an income.
-Additionally, some program providers have developed relationships with schools, hospitals, and orphanages in the countrie(s) they work in.
-As such, it is only through the program provider that you can get a placement there.
+From finding a place to live to obtaining the perfect volunteer placement, the details are much easier to accomplish when you have a local there to guide you or take care of it for you.

 4. Food & Accommodation

 In some cases, the organization charging a fee may not only set up your accommodation, but also include the cost of living.
 Your fees will typically cover 2-3 meals per day, housing, and ground transportation from your hostel to your project site.

 Maybe you need help sorting out a banking issue, renewing a visa, or tracking down a doctor who speaks English.
 Having someone in-country to help with issues that inevitably arise can be invaluable, especially if you aren’t fluent in the local language.
 These folks know which doctors to visit when you’re sick, where the best place to buy a bus ticket is, how to avoid being scammed, and so much more!

 Plus, they are around to help at all hours of the day, so if an emergency happens on a weekend or in the night, you’ll have someone to call.
 They'll also keep in touch with family members if the unlikely happens and you need to be evacuated from the country or fall seriously ill.
 For those with worrying parents, the peace of mind will be worth the money!